nazmulb/node.js/README.md

 ```

 ## What is callback hell?
 Asynchronous IO requires callbacks and running multiple sequential async operations requires nested callbacks and nested callbacks become hard to read.
-We can avoid this in several ways like using Promise, Async.js, Using Generators and co library and also using ES7 async/await.
+We can avoid this in several ways like using Promise, Async.js, Generators and co library and also using ES7 async/await.

 **Example of nested callbacks:**